wuchalejs/wuchale/README.md

 ### ✨ Ready for Svelte 5

-Works with Svelte 5's new architecture and snippets.
+Works with Svelte 5's new architecture with runes and snippets.
 Future-proof and tightly integrated

 ## 🚀 Getting Started